Bradfield/algos/book/stacks/introduction.md

 position: 1
 ---

-We will begin our study of data structures by examining four simple but powerful concepts.
-Stacks, queues, deques, and lists are all data collections with items ordered according to how they are added or removed.
+Stacks, queues, deques, and lists are data collections with items ordered according to how they are added or removed.
 Once an item is added, it stays in the same position relative to its neighbors.
 Because of this characteristic, we call these collections *linear data structures*.

 Linear structures can be thought of as having two ends, referred to variously as “left” and “right”, “top” and “bottom”, or “front” and “rear”.
 What